 Using the technique that dates back to the 19th century poses a question of the absurdity and the timelessness of war.

-So, I bought a Ford Transit, converted it into a mobile laboratory, and went alone through several borders, to the front line.
+With the beginning of this war, I bought Ford Transit in Germany, turned into a mobile laboratory, and went alone through several borders, to the front line.

 Since beginning of the war I wandering to Ukraine back and forth physically and metaphysically through the time.